rohitcricket/TensorFlow2.0-PredictHousePrices/README.md

 house_df = pd.read_csv('/content/drive/My Drive/Colab Notebooks/kc-house-data.csv', encoding = 'ISO-8859-1')

-# Step 3:
-Visualize the dataset using Seaborn, a python library
+# Step 3: Visualize the dataset using Seaborn, a python library

 sns.scatterplot(x = 'sqft_living', y = 'price', data = house_df)
 See more steps in the colab.

-# Step 4:
-Create testing and training data set and clean the data.
+# Step 4: Create testing and training data set and clean the data.
 See steps in the colab.

-# Step 5:
-Train the Model.
+# Step 5: Train the Model.
 See steps in the colab.

-# Step 6:
-Evaluate the Model.
+# Step 6: Evaluate the Model.
 See steps in the colab.

-# Step 7:
+# Step 7: Improve the Model
 If you are not satisfied with the results, then you can increase the number of independent variables and retrain the same model.
 See steps in the colab.